 A little bit of everything for men and women living the thoughtfully arranged, artfully untucked, well-caffeinated life.
 Design magazines, insidery labels, and a curated cafe are just a start.

-The famed concept shop is a multilevel exploration of all that is cool, from clothing and gadgets to books and beauty.
+The famed concept shop (indeed, the boutique that originated the idea of a concept shop) is a multilevel exploration of all that is cool, from clothing and gadgets to books and beauty.

-A remedy to the Goldilocks-esque fatique brough on by sparse designer studios and mega department stores.
-This multi-lable, multi-level shop mixes clothing and accessories for men, women, and children from France's finest with smart home objects and exclusive products found the world over.
+A remedy to the Goldilocks-esque fatigue brought on by sparse designer studios and mega department stores.
+This multi-lable, multi-level shop mixes clothing and accessories for men, women, and children from France's finest with smart home objects and exclusive products from around the world.

 Drawing locals and tourists alike with it's designer collections, fine housewears, and gifts, the legendary department store keeps shoppers close with the epic Grande Epicerie next door.